dannylagrouw/GildedRose-Refactoring-Kata/README.md

 This is my execution of the [Gilded Rose Refactoring Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata), done in **Kotlin**.

 My main goal doing this kata was to make the items' update behavior configurable, declarable -- because that's what I got from the requirements.
 New types of items will surely have to be added later on, bringing their own specific requirements.
-I believe that a configuration approach will be much easier to maintain than the original code, where requirements were scattered over an already complex calculation function.
+I believe that with a configuration approach, this will be much easier to maintain than in the original code, where requirements were scattered over an already complex calculation function.
 Even when new configuration options will be needed, it will be easier to extend the new ItemConfig class than to try and work them into the original code.

 Easier to test as well.
 The fork now contains a working unit test, based on the original program's execution over 100 update cycles.
 Even so, I think the separate classes should get their own unit tests (in a next version).